Site Controls and Logistics

 Pre-Engineered Metal Buildings (PEMB) are exactly what the name suggests.
-They can range from simple hangers to multi-story industrial buildings.
+They can range from simple hangers to multi-story industrial facilites.
 The limits to what can be pre-engineered are not easily exceeded.
 By designing the building with the manufacturer, steel components can be shipped ready for raising.
 The service cuts construction costs and time considerably.

 Precast Concrete Construction

-Precast concrete follows the same philosophy as PEMB.
+Precast concrete construction follows the same philosophy as PEMB.
 The concrete is molded and cured before shipping to the construction site.
 This saves time and money by eliminating custom molds from the on-site process.
 The precast elements can be incorporated into the project in a mere fraction of the time, and the overall integrity of the site is as strong or stronger than it would be using custom methods.